 At some point in your short row knitting, you will begin to work more stitches across the row again, which means you will come to the stitches that you initially wrapped.

-In the case of a wrapped knit stitch, pick the wrap up and work it with the knit stitch, just like you were making a knit 2 together.
-When you get to a wrapped purl stitch, slip that wrap up onto the needle with the stitch it wrapped and purl them together.
+In the case of a wrapped knit stitch, pick the wrap up and work it with the knit stitch, just as if you were making a knit two together.
+When you get to a wrapped purl stitch, slip that wrap up onto the needle with the stitch it wrapped, and purl them together.

-Ready to try your hand at wrapping and turning in a basic sock pattern?
-The women's stockinette stitch sock does not specifically call for wrapping and turning on the short rows of the heel shaping, but all you have to do is read "wrap and turn" where the instructions say "turn" and you can make your heel turn a little sleeker without a lot of extra work.
+Are you ready to try your hand at wrapping and turning in a basic sock pattern?
+The women's stockinette stitch sock does not specifically call for wrapping and turning on the short rows of the heel shaping, but all you have to do is read "wrap and turn" where the instructions say "turn," and you can make your heel turn a little sleeker without a lot of extra work.